1968 Freeburg, IL Tornado

 line1.gif (286 bytes)

-On the evening of Wednesday, May 15th, 1968 an estimated F3 tornado ripped through the south side of the small town of Freeburg, IL.
-(25 miles southeast of St. Louis, MO.
-1968 population approx. 2,500) This tornado was part of the severe weather outbreak of May15-16th that hit parts of 10 states and produced 39 tornados.
-The Freeburg tornado was estimated to have stayed on the ground for 2 miles and estimated to be 600 yards wide.
+On the evening of Wednesday, May 15th, 1968 an estimated F3 tornado ripped through the southwest side of the small town of Freeburg, IL. (located in St. Clair county, 25 miles southeast of St. Louis, MO.
+1968 population approx. 2,000) This tornado was part of the severe weather outbreak of May15-16th that hit parts of 10 states and produced 39 tornados.
+The Freeburg tornado was estimated to have stayed on the ground for 2 miles and was estimated to be 600 yards wide.

 One of our neighbors W.C.
-Eckert wrote about his expericances in "Ten Seconds of Terror."
+Eckert wrote about his experiences in "Ten Seconds of Terror."

 Freeburg, IL - Service men picking up debris.